torchhound/rapidwiki/README.md

 # rapidwiki

-Wiki built with express, sqlite3, and Bootstrap.
+Wiki built with Express, Sqlite, Sequelize and Bootstrap.

 # Installing